-The sunny Batumi personifies all the charm of a southern city and a sea resort.
+The sunny and modern Batumi personifies all the charm of a southern city and a sea resort of the third millenium with high-class luxury hotels.
 It is located on the Black Sea coast and is exquisitely framed by exotic subtropical flora.
-Palm trees, cypresses, magnolias, oleanders, bamboo trees, laurels, lemon and orange trees, thuyas and box trees spread their sweet fragrance literally everywhere.
-Batumi is located in a convenient natural Black Sea bay and is an important seaport for entire Georgia.
+Palm trees, cypresses, magnolias, oleanders, bamboo trees, laurels, lemon and orange trees, thuyas and box trees delight the eye everywhere.
+Batumi is located in a convenient natural Black Sea bay and is not only an important seaport for entire Georgia, but also a tourism capital of the country.
 The romantic picture of ships departure from the harbor is better seen from Batumi Quay.
 Batumi citizens name this place Seaside Park-Boulevard.
-It surrounds the city along its sea border for 2 km and is at all times very crowded.
+It surrounds the city along its sea border for 8 km.
+It is at all times very crowded.
 This is the most popular place for both locals and visitors of the capital.
 There stands the city symbol – the Dolphin with a palm branch.
 Dolphins frolicking in Batumi harbor all year round, have become the integral a part the resort image.

 The city beach is next to the Boulevard.
 The beaches in Batumi and its vicinities are stony without sand.
-To the east from the beach there are theatres, cinemas, restaurants and other entertainments.
+To the east from the beach there are theatres, cinemas, restaurants, cafes with great food and other entertainments.
 The residential quarters of Batumi are seen from afar due to their rainbow coloring.
 The matter is that each house there is painted with certain color.

-The Old part of the city is especially interesting.
-It is 150 years old.
+The Old part of the city is especially interesting, most of the houses were built in XIX century.
 There reins the spirit of past centuries – rows of small shops of handicraftsmen making copper ware, magnificent aroma of freshly brewed coffee in small cafes.
 The old city is known for the variety architectural subtleties: buildings are decorated with chimeras, mermaids, atlantes and other mythical creatures.

-Contemporary Batumi is changing.
-New buildings of banks, hotels, tourist and sports complexes are under construction; the residential houses being erected conform to world standards.
+Last 10 years Batumi has changed a lot.
+Former half-closed regimed border zone turned into tourism paradise and the best holiday place in Georgia.
+New buildings of banks, transcontinental hotels, modern tourist and sports complexes are under construction; the residential houses being erected conform to world standards.
 The luxurious trading centre with pools, yacht-club and entertainment for children is being built.
-In the long term the entire historical part of the city will turn to the area of boutiques, bars, tea and coffee houses.
+The entire historical part of the city has turned to the area of boutiques, bars, tea and coffee houses.
 However, Batumi will remain the city where European and Asian cultures meet.
 Such cultural mix is justified by historic facts.
 Let us make small excursion into the city's past.

-…the first mentioning of Batumi belongs to a Greek philosopher Aristotle and can be related to the 4 th century BC.
-He described the city calling it Batus (from Greek "deep"), located on the Black Sea coast in Colchis.
+The first mentioning of Batumi we can find in the works of a Greek philosopher Aristotle and it can be related to the 4th century BC.
+Aristotle described the city calling it Batus (from Greek "deep"), located on the Black Sea coast in Colchis.
 The ancient fortress of Tamaris-tsihe served as the basis for the city.
 In the 2 nd century AD Romans come to Batumi.
 In the 5 th century Georgian tsar Vakhtang Gorgasali annexed the city to his domain.
 In the 6 th , the 7 th and the 8 th centuries Batumi and its area was governed by Egriss and Abkhazian princes.
 In the 17 th century Batumi was captured by Turkey.

-After Turky's defeat in Russian-Turkish war of 1878 the city was taken by Russians.
+After Turky's defeat in Russian-Turkish war of 1878 the region was taken by Russians.
 In the same year the Berlin Congress declared Batumi a large commercial port which was used by Russia for oil trading.
-This status lasted for 8 years and brought the country certain benefits.
+This status lasted for eight years and brought the country certain benefits.
 It did not take long for Batumi to become the third largest city in Transcaucasia and the third most significant port in the Russian Empire.
-By the end of the 20 th century Batumi became a major industrial center and later a famous resort.
+By the end of the 20th century Batumi became a major industrial center and later a famous resort.

 The Seaside Park of Batumi is an epicenter of entertainments for the resort.
 It is like an eternal holiday there - music playing everywhere, cafes, bars, restaurants, clubs, sport centers, various attractions keep on working.
 Read more...